7 Best Entry-Level Jobs for Data Management Graduates

 A system analyst develops requirements for building systems for the smooth running of an organization.
 They blend data science, information technology, and business to solve complex problems.

 In other words, system analysts form a link between people in business, project management, and other developers.
-Though their work runs parallel to business analysis, this is more of a technical role.
+Though their work parallels business analysis, this is more of a technical role.
 They consider the hardware and software limitations and storage.
 They also increase the functionality of existing systems and security, to name a few.
-As a result, good entry-level jobs for data management
+As a result, good entry-level jobs in data management

 System analysts can expect an entry-level salary of over $66,000 a year.
-This is subject to change based on the location, and education, making way to much higher pays.
+This is subject to change based on the location and education, making way to much higher pay.

 Marketing Analyst